Compatibility between truncation and coproducts for quantum affine algebra and Yangian of $\mathfrak{sl}_2(\mathbb{C})$: Coproduct of A-series

 Let $\lambda := (z+1)^{-1}$.
 Then

 and

 From the current computed coproduct formula, we just have to prove

-Let remind us that we work in $Y\otimes Y$ which is a $\Z$-bigraduated algebra.
-Therefore, to prove the previous equality, we prove it for each term according their biweight.
+Recall that we work in $Y\otimes Y$, which is a $\Z$-bigraduated algebra.
+Therefore, to prove the previous equality, we prove it for each term according to their biweight.
 We then want to prove

 for all $n$ (it is the term of biweight $(n\alpha,-n\alpha)$).